Spoilers for all RWBY works preceding this one will be left unmarked.

 It focuses on Team CFVY (Coco, Fox, Velvet and Yatsuhashi) as they continue to work as Hunstmen-in-training in the Kingdom of Vacuo, following the events of RWBY Volume 3.
 They are called to a settlement where the people seem to be suffering from strange and unnatural spikes in emotions, which in turn are causing a spike in Grimm attraction.
 As CFVY try to figure out what's going on and protect the people, their minds continually turn back to their time at Beacon Academy.

-- Call-Forward: During Team CFVY's initiation, Coco and Fox find what is clearly the cave where Jaune and Pyrrha will find a Deathstalker in Volume 1.
+- Call-Forward: Flashbacks to Team CFVY's initiation, reveal that Coco and Fox find the cave where Jaune and Pyrrha encounter a Deathstalker a year later in the main show's Volume 1.
 They realize what's inside and opt-out, as Who Would Be Stupid Enough? to go into such a foreboding place.

 - Claustrophobia: Coco is revealed to have a fear of enclosed spaces, having developed one as a child during a game of hide-and-seek where she hid in a cupboard and became stuck inside when the door wouldn't open.
 She is forced to confront her fear twice: once when descending into a cave through a small crevice to rescue a trapped family, and when she is Swallowed Whole by the Blind Worm when it attacks Team CFVY and the villagers.

-- Leaning on the Fourth Wall: A flashback showing Teams CFVY and RWBY talking about the upcoming Beacon Ball (as featured in Volume 2).
+- Leaning on the Fourth Wall: A flashback showing Teams CFVY and RWBY talking about the upcoming school ball, which is featured in Volume 2 of the main show.
 Ruby's idea is a "Battle party" where people fight to appropriate music.
 It is immediately voted down.

 - Let's You and Him Fight: Villain-version.
 Since Carmine is too difficult for students to beat, Fox has Yatsuhashi erase Bertilak's memories for the day, so he'll think Carmine is trying to cut him out of the mission and his share of the reward.
 It works (Because Carmine and Bertilak's partnership is tenuous at best) and his assault gives CFVY the edge they need to win.